 The Entry Program into College (EPIC) is designed for you if you are an adult who understands the importance, value and necessity of a college education in today’s changing job market and you want Kean University to be the place to obtain your undergraduate degree.
-As the admission program for adults, age 22 and older, EPIC offers you the opportunity to become a Kean student if you demonstrate potential, motivation and have perseverance to be successful in college.
+As the admission program for adults age 22 and older, EPIC offers you the opportunity to become a Kean student if you demonstrate potential and motivation and have perseverance to be successful in college.

 How am I eligible for the EPIC Program?

 If you are age 22 or older, and have been away from formal education for at least five years, you may be eligible to apply to Kean University as one of the following applicants:

 - EPIC Freshman: the adult who has no previous college enrollment and would be a first-time college student.

 - EPIC Transfer: the adult with prior college attendance who has taken no more than 15 credits and has achieved a minimum cumulative grade point average (GPA) of 2.00.
 (Applicants with more than 15 credits may apply for admission to Kean as a Regular Transfer.)

 All EPIC applicants must show completion of a high school education with an official transcript or an official GED transcript.
 Transfer applicants must also submit an official transcript from each college attended.

 As an eligible EPIC applicant, you will be guided through the Kean admissions process until your application is complete and ready for review.
 When you decide to enroll, EPIC will assist you in the selection of your first courses to meet the needs of your personal schedule.
 EPIC also instructs you on the use of KeanWISE, our online registration system.
 When you are a student, EPIC is your first advisor to monitor your progress, offer academic counseling and to give referrals to campus services when needed.

 Will I need to take a test for admission to Kean?